 Our Colon and Rectal Surgery Fellowship Program is an ACGME accredited one-year fellowship that accepts two candidates per year at the PGY-6 level.

-We feel the combination of these institutions creates a unique and truly outstanding training experience that is well balanced, modern and technically advanced.
+We feel the combination of these two institutions creates a unique and truly outstanding training experience that is well balanced, modern and technically advanced.
 We additionally take pride in our didactic curriculum, which includes not only weekly colorectal Grand Rounds, but also an additional weekly core curriculum review.

 Weill Cornell Medicine is located in the Upper East Side neighborhood of Manhattan.
 It features a well-rounded practice in colon and rectal surgery, with significant exposure to inflammatory bowel disease, malignancies of the colon, rectum and anus, diverticular disease, and other benign/functional diseases of the colon, rectum, and anus.

 Surgeons at Weill Cornell Medicine have provided leadership in the advancement of state-of-the-art minimally invasive colorectal surgery for many years.
 At the same time, it serves as a tertiary referral center for some of the most complex and challenging clinical cases, including reoperative abdominal and pelvic operations.

 More recently we have developed a program for patients with fecal incontinence, incorporating the practice of sacral nerve stimulation.
 Weill Cornell Medicine has successfully trained 22 ACGME colorectal fellows since the initiation of the training program more than 13 years ago.

 Weill Cornell Medicine is at the forefront of integrated and multidisciplinary care for digestive diseases.
 As part of this effort, it houses other digestive disease programs such as the Center for Advanced Digestive Care (CADC), the Jill Roberts Inflammatory Bowel Disease Center and the Jay Monahan Center for Gastrointestinal Health.